lunayuehuang/MSE544_Week2_Hands_on/README.md

 You can run the notebook locally to get more familiar with the code. **The training process may take very long time if you run it on your local computer.**

-##### Note for setting up python environment on your local machine to run the notebook:
+##### Note for setting up Python environment on your local machine to run the notebook:

 1. Make sure your have `anaconda` or `miniconda` installed first.